Hornbill-Docs/esp-user-guide/esp-user-guide/email-folders.md

 # Email folders

-By Default the following email folders are available within each mailbox:
+By default the following email folders are available within each mailbox:

 * Inbox
 * Sent Items